BRAKELESS

 Menus, the garage and the achievements — click your way around between runs.

-Grazing past an obstacle without touching it scores a near-miss bonus (+5 m, or +15 m against oncoming traffic).
-Every metre you survive feeds a lifetime odometer that unlocks new car colors in the garage, and the glowing purple ghost power-up makes you untouchable for five seconds.
+Grazing past an obstacle without touching it is a near miss, and every one charges a ghost shield that makes you untouchable for a few seconds — it charges faster the closer you cut it, so nerve is the only thing that buys safety.
+Every metre you survive feeds a lifetime odometer that unlocks new car colors in the garage.
 The full rules, every scene, and the developer's own survival tips are in the complete how-to-play guide.

 A new world every 1,000 metres

 Brakeless isn't a single looping highway — survive long enough and the world itself changes.
-Difficulty ramps in parallel through five phases, ending at one honestly labelled "Impossible".
+Difficulty climbs in parallel through eight phases, from a calm City Center cruise past one bluntly labelled "Impossible" to the endless Event Horizon.

 - 0 m City Center — four lanes of traffic and living sidewalks.
 Learn the flow.